zacanger/some.audio/README.md

 ## Notes

 To install and run locally, `npm ci` and `npm start`.
-You'll need to either have Mongo running locally, or provide a MONGO_URI.
+You'll need to have Docker and Docker Compose installed.

 Deploy process is currently terrible: git push, ssh, git pull, forever restart.